sergiopetrovcic/PIITJ2929-2022/README.md

 Volunteer student: Kauan de Lima dos Santos.

 Help us improve this simulator.
 If you have any bugs to report or new features to suggest, open an issue [here](https://github.com/sergiopetrovcic/PIITJ2929-2022/issues).
+If you want to see some videos and images, please click [here](https://sites.google.com/u/0/d/1xY986XZepaWLXJO_sSntz17MpoQNdc-F/p/1v2X29cZvxRg6vMA3iATYqsF980M8m2aL/preview).

 # How to play
 - How to operate the terminal tractor: